 Weather in Alaska

-If you’re in the region, you will likely find yourself in Denali National Park has a wide range of weather conditions given the dramatic topography.
+If you’re in the AK, you will likely find yourself in Denali National Park at some point, which has a wide range of weather conditions given the dramatic topography.
 It spans over 6 million acres, making it one of the largest national parks in the United States.
 The park is home to some of the most stunning landscapes in North America, including Mount McKinley, the highest peak in North America.
+There aren’t really kayaking spots IN Denali National Park, but there is awesome rafting on the Nenana River just outside the park.
+Summer rafting at Denali is awesome!